PoisotLab/ms_network_prediction/manuscript.md

 species are present at a particular location is essential to predict networks across space.
 Species distribution models (SDMs) are increasingly ubiquitous in macroecology--- these models predict the range of a species based on known occurrences and environmental conditions, such as climate and land cover [@Guisan2005PreSpe; @Elith2006NovMet].
-Including interactions or co-occurrences in SDMs generally improves predictive performance [@Wisz2013RolBio].

-Several approaches exist to combine multiple SDMs: community assemblage at a particular site can be predicted either by combining independent single-species SDMs (stacked-SDMs, SSDMs) or by directly modelling the entire species assemblage and multiple species at the same time (joint SDMs, JSDMs) [@Norberg2019ComEva].
+Including interactions or co-occurrences in SDMs generally improves predictive performance [@Wisz2013RolBio].Several approaches exist to combine multiple SDMs: community assemblage at a particular site can be predicted either by combining independent single-species SDMs (stacked-SDMs, SSDMs) or by directly modelling the entire species assemblage and multiple species at the same time (joint SDMs, JSDMs) [@Norberg2019ComEva].
 Building on the JSDM framework, hierarchical modeling of species communities [@Ovaskainen2017HowMak] has the advantage of capturing processes that structure communities.
-Spatially Explicit Species Assemblage Modeling (SESAM) constrains SDM predictions using macro-ecological models [@Guisan2011SesNew] --- for example, variation in species richness across space can be used to constrain assemblage predictions [@DAmen2015UsiSpe].
+Spatially Explicit Species Assemblage Modeling (SESAM) constrains SDM predictions using macro-ecological models [@Guisan2011SesNew] --- for example, variation in species richness across space can constrain assemblage predictions [@DAmen2015UsiSpe].

 The next step is to constrain distribution predictions using network properties.
 This would also build on previous calls to adopt a probabilistic view: there have been calls for a probabilistic species pool [@Karger2016DelPro], and more importantly including interactions through Bayesian networks and propagating conditional dependencies has generated better range predictions [@Staniczenko2017LinMac]. @Blanchet2020CooNot argue that the probabilistic view